jmeubank/tdm-distrib/tdm64/core/README-gcc-tdm64.md

 runtime API.
 As such, you are encouraged to report bugs to the tracker for the MinGW-w64 project on SourceForge (<https://sourceforge.net/p/mingw-w64/bugs/>).

-Please note that the MinGW-w64 project also maintains easy-to-install GCC 64-bit and 32-bit toolchains as part of [MSYS2](https://www.msys2.org/), and you are encouraged to try them out as well to see if your problem exists on both toolchains.
+Please note that the MSYS2 project also maintains easy-to-install GCC 64-bit and 32-bit toolchains at <https://www.msys2.org/>, and you are encouraged to try them out as well to see if your problem exists on both toolchains.

-However, you may also submit a helpful bug report via
+However, you may also submit a helpful bug report at
-<https://github.com/jmeubank/tdm-gcc/issues>, though TDM-GCC is only supported on a minimal
+<https://github.com/jmeubank/tdm-gcc/issues>, though TDM-GCC is only supported
-best-effort basis.
+on a minimal best-effort basis.